MiniZinc/libminizinc/README.txt

 ** Getting Started **

+* Linux and Mac OS *
-After compilation, the minisearch binary file is in the build/ directory and you can find MiniSearch examples in the tests/minisearch/regression_tests/ directory.
-You can run an example with your FlatZinc solver by typing, for instance
+After compilation, the minisearch binary file is in the build/ directory and you can find MiniSearch examples in the directory: tests/minisearch/regression_tests/.
+You can run an example with your FlatZinc solver <fzn-solver> by typing, for instance

-./build/minisearch --solver <your-fzn-solver> tests/minisearch/regression_tests/golomb_lns.mzn
+./build/minisearch --solver <fzn-solver> tests/minisearch/regression_tests/golomb_lns.mzn

 into your shell in this directory.
 Check out the documentation on how to get a FlatZinc solver if have not got any installed on your system.

 Note that you also have to set the MiniZinc standard library path
-$MZN_STDLIB_DIR to share/minizinc/ since it contains the MiniSearch buildin definitions.
+$MZN_STDLIB_DIR to share/minizinc/ since it contains the MiniSearch builtin definitions.
 You can also manually set the stdlib path by adding the --stdlib-dir option to calling minisearch:

-./build/minisearch --solver <your-fzn-solver> --stdlib-dir share/minizinc/ tests/minisearch/regression_tests/golomb_lns.mzn
+./build/minisearch --solver <fzn-solver> --stdlib-dir share/minizinc/ tests/minisearch/regression_tests/golomb_lns.mzn

+* Windows *
+After compilation, the minisearch binary file is in the build/Release directory and you can find MiniSearch examples in the directory: tests/minisearch/regression_tests/.
+You can run an example with your FlatZinc solver <fzn-solver.exe> by typing, for instance

+cd build/Release
+minisearch.exe --solver <fzn-solver.exe> ..\tests\minisearch\regression_tests\golomb_lns.mzn

+Note that you also have to set the MiniZinc standard library path
+$MZN_STDLIB_DIR to share/minizinc/ since it contains the MiniSearch builtin definitions.
+You can also manually set the stdlib path by adding the --stdlib-dir option to calling minisearch:

+minisearch.exe --solver <fzn-solver.exe> --stdlib-dir ..\share\minizinc\  ..\tests\minisearch\regression_tests\golomb_lns.mzn